Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 The beach and Cape Tigani.

-Once on the beach, you can wade to the Tigani Peninsula, and visit the small chapel of Agios Giorgos as well as a big cave close by.
+Once on the beach, you can wade to the Tigani Peninsula and visit the small chapel of Agios Giorgos and a giant cave nearby.
 This cave has a tragic story dating back to the Ottoman invasion.

-During this period, many women and children sought refuge from the invaders in the cave but they were found and killed by the Turks.
-In Tigani you can also hike to the top of the formation, it’s a fairly easy walk.
+During this period, many women and children sought refuge from the invaders in the cave, but they were found and killed by the Turks.

 balos beach